 It was nice to see the philosophy behind Sentient Ascends framework.
 They run extensive tests on website interfaces with an evolutionary AI.
 That means that you tell the systems which elements you want to test, and then they run all sorts of combinations to find the one that works best.

-They sometimes test thousands of variations and let the AI determine which elements to combine with each other.
+They sometimes test thousands of variations and let the AI determine which elements to combine.
 Each run is what they call a generation, and it takes four generations to find a significant improvement.
 I found it very interesting that they bring back losing attributes from time to time, to see if they work in a combination.
-It really is evolutionary.
+It is evolutionary.

 What I learned about reporting by driving home one guys wife.